cssblab/EBprot/c++/README.md

 There are two modules available:
 1. `EBprotV2` is the main module that performs a mixture modeling on the log ratio data and estimates the posterior probability of differential expression for a protein and the corresponding FDR.

-2. `EBprot.MakeGrpData' is a sub-module which helps to create ratio data for group comparisons from multiple experiments.
+2. `EBprot.MakeGrpData` is a sub-module which helps to create ratio data for group comparisons from multiple experiments.
 This generates a weighted averate ratio for differential expression analysis using EBprotV2.
 This module should be used before EBprotV2 in datasets where there are multiple samples across different groups.

 ## Full Documentation